Want to know here to find the best art in Italy? Look no further! This is the definitive guide to the best artworks and masterpieces in Italy.

 It’s main claim to fame is the amazing piece of political propaganda adorning its walls, Ambrogio Lorenzetti’s Allegory of Good and Bad Government.

 This is one of the most marvelous, poignant, and timeless fresco cycles in Italy.
 It’s the only secular painting of everyday urban and rural life that exists from the middle ages.
-It’s an incredibly significant work.
+It’s an incredibly significant work and is currently being restored.

 The Hall of the Grand Council of the Palazzo Pubblico holds another one of Italy’s greatest works — Simone Martini’s Maesta.